 As you can see, each stage requires different in-depth content.
 BTW which you could relate to yourself too when you do research.

 Whenever buyers are conducting research to learn more about their pains and needs and how to solve them they startwith generic keywords.

-By statistics, 71% of B2B buyers start with generic keywords and later narrow it down with better understanding.
+By statistics, 71% of B2B buyers start with generic keywords and later narrow it down with a better understanding.
 Therefore, it is important to provide different content level difficulty depending on your b2b target audience knowledge.

-And because of that, content marketing funnel can guide you with creating content for your target audience.
+And because of that, a content marketing funnel can guide you with creating content for your target audience.

 You should also remember, do not press so hard on that as it is just a guideline for you to check if you go in the right way.
 But first, always make sure, you have done it right.

-If you would be rushing with creating your content, you would probably create a crappy content, and nobody would care about it.
+If you would be rushing with creating your content, you would probably create crappy content, and nobody would care about it.

 Always make sure, you are delivering value.

 You need content marketing for your b2b organizations because it is a modern and more friendly way how to attract, engage, and delight your prospects to ultimately increase business profit.
 With declining traditional media on effectiveness, content marketing is a new approach to drive demand.

 Unfortunately, many marketers are still trying to get quick wins with blasting emails and cold calling, but marketing times have changed.